 Jointly operated by the U.S. Fish and Wildlife Service and the U.S. Forest Service, the Sewee Center serves as the gateway to the Cape Romain National Wildlife Refuge and Francis Marion National Forest.

 A full schedule of educational programs and tours are offered throughout the year introducing visitors to the 325,000 acres of public land.
-Schedule events include children's "hands-on" conservation programs, guided wildflower walks and guided kayak trips through blackwater and salt water creeks and bays.
+Scheduled events include children's "hands-on" conservation programs, guided wildflower walks and guided kayak trips through blackwater and salt water creeks and bays.
 Among the most popular excursion is the Cape Romain Lighthouse Tour, the only guided trip to visit Lighthouse Island.

 To learn more about the Sewee Visitor and Environmental Education Center, visit the website or call (843) 928-3368.